adamwozhere/invoice-app/README.md

 - Run `npm run dev` in two separate terminals for both `/client` and `/server`
 - See the client console to open the VITE server, (default: `localhost:5173`)

+## Deployment

+- Run `npm run build` for both `/client` and `/server` and deploy to web service provider as separate services
+- Add path origins to `/server/src/config CORS_OPTIONS.origin` for the frontend address